 challenge questionable requests with only a single 401 (Unauthorized) or 407 (Proxy Authentication Required), forgoing the normal response retransmission algorithm, and thus behaving statelessly towards unauthenticated requests.

-Thus SIP uses low level security along with hop by hop encrption and auth headers to verify the identity of proxy servers
+Additionally proxy servers need to also update the message with via headers.
+Thus SIP uses low level security along with hop by hop encryption and auth headers to verify the identity of proxy servers

 Transport and Network Layer Security